Last Updated on February 28, 2021 by Shaun Snapp

 - The recent SAP and Oracle layoffs are different from prior rounds of layoffs.

-- The layoffs are byproducts of broad internal restructuring plans, part of which we cover in this article.
+- The layoffs are byproducts of broad internal restructuring plans.

-Understanding the Layoffs, Starting with the Organizational Chart
+Understanding the Oracle Layoffs and SAP Layoffs, Starting with the Organizational Chart

 An important aspect of both plans is the departure of the most senior product executives from SAP and Oracle.